darkmatter08/toy-models-for-superposition/README.md

 Answer:
 When the following conditions are met:
 1. features are sparse,
-2. features are weighted with different importance in the loss function,
+2. features are weighted in the loss function,
 3. and RELU cut off is used

 The next section will explain the setup to test the above results.